 - Sangrai Guesthouse: Nice, small, family-run place tucked off the main Colony Road amidst tea gardens and thus a bit quieter. ☎ +91 (1894) 268.669 or 94184.49669

-- Dharmalaya: Perched on a hillside with breathtaking views of Bir and the surrounding mountains and valley, with accommodation for volunteers and visitors currently in comfortable tents, with traditional adobe buildings now under construction (to be completed in 2013).
-Serves great vegetarian, mostly organic food when there’s an organised programme running, and when there’s not, you can cook for yourself or with whoever else might be staying there (note the kitchen is vegan).
-Shared tent accommodation is on a donation basis, with private tents priced on a sliding scale.
+- Dharmalaya Institute: Perched on a hillside with breathtaking views of Bir and the surrounding mountains and valley Lodging options (available for volunteers and programme participants only) include a few private rooms and a dormitory, both in a beautiful, traditional adobe building, as well as several comfortable tents, with several other adobe structures under construction (in 2015).
+Serves great vegetarian, mostly organic food for programme participants.
+Shared tent accommodation is on a donation basis, with private rooms and dorm beds priced on a sliding scale.
 Web: dharmalaya.in.

 - Long-term cottage rentals in Ghornala: Contact Dharmalaya Institute.

 - Four Rooms Hotel: A small homestyle guest house in a renovated traditional home in Gunehar village (just east of Bir proper).
 Part of the same business as the popular Four Tables restaurant. www.the4roomshotel.com